 Learning More

-We have significant doubts about personality tests in general, but this is the one which stands out as having the most credibility.
-It appears to be the most accepted of the tests currently being used, in terms of having evidence relating to its outcomes.
+We have some doubts about personality tests in general and know that some people take a dim view of them, but this is the one which stands out as having a good level of credibility.
+It appears to be one of the more accepted of the tests currently being used, in terms of having evidence relating to its outcomes.

 Our doubts in relation to personality tests are many and varied, but the key point for here is that we think many of them are over-relied upon.
 They can potentially be useful as a self-discovery tool or as team building activity, but we don’t think any serious decisions should be made based upon them.